 Primary Data sources

-Data sources are the respondent which involved in the research and provide their perception/opinion on the question/questionnaires.
+Data sources are the respondents or other entity which involved in the research and provide information and perception/opinion.

-This research collected the primary data’s from the following data sources:-
+The research collected the primary data’s from the following data sources:-

 From ERA: Particularly from the employer side headquarter offices, all the construction project management directorates were involved.
 Specifically, staff involved in contact administration (particularly claim administration), the engineering department, team leader, project manager, and site engineers involved in data collection.
 The respondents were selected purposively and using a snowballing system.
 The reason behind using the above techniques is to pick the person who has better awareness and information about the case.